melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ## Variables

+Some rules:

+- One variable must own the the data (an uninitialized variable is not allowed)
+- One variable can change the data
+- Many variables can look at the data
+- You cannot look at and change the data simultaneously
+- You cannot look at something that has been dropped

+### let

-The `let` or `const` keyword is necessary to create a new variable binding.
+The `let` and `const` keywords create new variable bindings.
-Immutable variables are declared with `let`, e.g. `let foo = 5;`.
+Variables are immutable by default when declared with `let`, e.g. `let foo = 5;`.
+Trying to assign a new value to `foo` results in a compiler error.
-That is, the "regular" keyword for variable binding makes the value immutable by default. trying to assign a new value to foo will result in a compiler error.
+That is, the "regular" keyword for variable binding makes the value immutable.

+### const

-Immutable variables can also be declared with `const`, e.g. `const WELCOME: &str = r"Welcome to RUSTLINGS";` Mutable variables are declared by including `mut`, e.g. `let mut foo = 5;`.
+Immutable variables can also be declared with `const`, e.g. `const WELCOME: &str = r"Welcome to RUSTLINGS";`.
-Variables declared with `const` can't be used with `mut` and must be type annotated.
+Variables declared with `const` must be type annotated.
 By convention, `const` variable names are all upper, snakecase.

-Using or capturing an uninitialized variable is not allowed.
-This saves us from trying the use a variable that effectively doesn't exist.
+### mut

+Mutable variables are declared by including `mut`, e.g. `let mut foo = 5;`.
+Variables declared with `const` can't be used with `mut`.

+### shadowing

 Variables can be shadowed, meaning a second variable with the same name "overshadows" the first.
 The second declaration takes any use of the variable name to itself.